-COUNSELORS: Camp counselors are at the heart and soul of our program.
-With days spent guiding their campers through a wide range of activities such as sports, games, crafts, campfire programs, high ropes, biking, boating, fishing, swimming and any other events that camp life presents, counselors truly are the ones who make the camp magic happen.
-The counselor job requires stamina, patience, a great sense of humor.
+SUMMER STAFF: Camp counselors are at the heart and soul of our program, however all staff participate in all areas of our camp program.
+With days spent guiding campers through a wide range of activities such as sports, games, crafts, campfire programs, high ropes, biking, boating, fishing, swimming and any other events that camp life presents, our summer staff truly are the ones who make the camp magic happen.
+The summer job requires stamina, patience, a great sense of humor.
 The rewards camp staff can gain are immeasurable - raising self esteem , diversifying your range of skills, working with great folks from all over the world and gaining great job (and life) experience.

-As the leader of a group of children or camp staff, you will learn to nurture an environment that encourages cooperation, personal growth, and positive participation.
+As a part of College Settlement's summer staff, you will learn to nurture an environment that encourages cooperation, personal growth, and positive participation.
 You’ll be that mentor and guide for the campers, requiring you to use your skills to manage group dynamics, to motivate individuals, to set common goals and keep group on track to accomplish them.

 ACTIVITIES: The basic camp day involves mornings spent working with "specialized" activities such as visiting the organic farm, high ropes or mountain biking.
-We hire staff members skilled in these areas to lead the campers and counselors through these activities.
 The afternoons are spent as "choice time" where the counselors offer activities that they would like offer.
 These activities vary depending upon the skills and interests of our counselor crew!
 We love the ever changing list of activities brought by the counselors - hurling, rugby, drama, weird and cool crafts, bug hunts, instrument making, cricket - who knows what each summer's crew of counselors will bring.